-In the fall of 2007, their first self-titled cd was released on Bruno Johnson’s well-known Okkadisk imprint.
+In the fall of 2007, their first self-titled cd was released on Okkadisk.
 The group toured the US and Canada in December of that year, and followed up with a European tour in the fall of 2008.
-Their second release, “Wire and Brass,” was a live recording made at Chicago's Hungry Brain in April of 2008, and released by Okkadisk in February of 2010.
+Their second release, Wire and Brass was a live recording made at Chicago's Hungry Brain in April of 2008, and released by Okkadisk in February of 2010.
 The band finished a second tour of Europe in support of that release in March 2010.
-Their third cd, “Other Violets” was released in March of 2013 on Not Two, and features the legendary saxophonist John Tchicai as a special guest with the group.
+Their third cd, Other Violets was released in March of 2013 on Not Two, and features the legendary saxophonist John Tchicai as a special guest with the group.
 The band finished a two week, 13-concert tour of North America in April of 2013 in support of that release.
 After Bishop and McBride both relocated away from Chicago in 2012 and 2013, the band released one more digital-only recording titled Green Knights on Aerophonic Records in late 2015.